Luksfull/Luksfull/README.md

 ### Hi there 👋
 My name is Luca.
 Recently I have discovered the joy of developing software.
+As such, I have created apps for my personal use.

 - 🔭 I’m currently working on developing my skills as a software developer
 - 🌱 I’m currently learning Java